 Pittsburgh's Bridge of Sighs

-When he began designing Allegheny County Courthouse in Pittsburgh in 1883, Richardson created a replica of the Bridge of Sighs which connected the courthouse to the Allegheny County Jail.
-At one time prisoners were indeed transported across this footbridge, but the county jail moved to a separate building in 1995.
+When he began designing Allegheny County Courthouse in Pittsburgh in 1883, Henry Hobson Richardson created a replica of the Bridge of Sighs which connected the courthouse to the Allegheny County Jail.
+At one time, prisoners were indeed transported across this footbridge but the county jail moved to a separate building in 1995.

-Pittsburgh is second only to Venice in the number of bridges within city limits, so it's fitting that Richardson's greatest work (by his own estimation) emulates the most famous landmark in the Italian city.
+Pittsburgh is second only to Venice in the number of bridges within its city limits, so it's fitting that Richardson's greatest work (by his own estimation) emulates the landmark in a fellow City of Bridges.